Chase First Banking℠ is an all-in-one bank account for kids backed by JP Morgan Chase.

 Alternatives to Chase First Banking

-There are a ton of checking accounts for kids, but unfortunately, most of them come with a fee.
+There are many checking accounts for kids, but unfortunately, most come with a fee.

-Platforms like FamZoo and goHenry provide many added features, but both come with a monthly charge.
+Platforms like FamZoo and goHenry provide many added features, but both charge monthly.

 If you aren’t a Chase customer and don’t want to become one, you can still use Greenlight, the app that powers Chase First Banking.

-Another option is Chase High School Checking, which is a checking account designed for teenagers.
-It’s similar to First Banking but has the options for direct deposit and Zelle transfers.
+Another option is Chase High School Checking, a checking account designed for teenagers.
+It’s similar to First Banking but has options for direct deposit and Zelle transfers.

 Is Chase First Banking good?